Bruce Lietzke, fun-loving PGA Tour winner, dies at 67 | New Country 923

 With family, fishing and a large muscle car collection to tend to, the 13-time PGA Tour winner had little time or desire to tinker with a trusted swing that didn’t need tinkering — as the banana story hilariously illustrates.
 It started at the final event in 1984 when Lietzke told caddie Al Hansen that he wouldn’t touch his clubs again until the 1985 opener.
 The unbelieving Hansen put the banana in Lietzke’s golf bag as a test, only to discover the rotten fruit still there in January.

+“We hunted, we fished, but most importantly, we all laughed with ‘Lieky.’
+He was truly one of the good guys and will be missed,” two-time U.S. Open winner Curtis Strange tweeted.

-Lietzke was introduced to golf in his native Kansas City, Missouri, and starred at Forest Park High School in Beaumont, Texas, before moving on to the University of Houston.
+Introduced to golf in his native Kansas City, Missouri, Lietzke starred at Forest Park High School in Beaumont, Texas, before moving on to the University of Houston.

 Lietzke played in the United States’ 1981 Ryder Cup victory in England, and finished second to John Daly in the 1991 PGA Championship.
 He won seven times on the senior tour, the last victory coming in the 2003 U.S. Senior Open at Inverness.